2.3: Assets

 Assets Reduce Expenses

-The choice of investment asset, then, depends on your belief in its ability to store and increase wealth, create income, or reduce expenses.
+The choice of investment assets depends on your belief in their ability to store and increase wealth, create income, or reduce expenses.
 Ideally, your assets will store and increase wealth while increasing income or reducing expenses.
 Otherwise, acquiring the asset will not be a productive use of liquidity.
-Also, in that case the opportunity cost will be greater than the benefit from the investment, since there are many assets to choose from.
+Additionally, in this case, the opportunity cost will be greater than the benefit from the investment, as there are many assets to choose from.

 - Assets are items with economic value that can be converted to cash.
-You use excess liquidity or surplus cash to buy an asset and store wealth until you resell the asset.
+You use excess liquidity or surplus cash to purchase an asset and store wealth until you resell it.

 - An asset can create income, reduce expenses, and store wealth.

-- To have value as an investment, an asset must either store wealth or create income (reduce expenses); ideally, an asset can do both.
+- To have value as an investment, an asset must either store wealth or create income (reduce expenses); ideally, assets can do both.

 - Whatever the type of asset you choose, investing in assets or selling capital can be more profitable than selling labor.